SecondOccurrence/DualSense-Navigation-Interface/README.md

 *The launcher will call this executable.
 It assumes that it is located at `/usr/local/bin/`.
 I have a custom wrapper script which will call the executable, as I had an odd issue where the window dimensions ncurses calculated were incorrect when calling the program as an argument in the `exec` call.
 Below is the wrapper script i use.*

+*It is worth mentioning that this interface will wait until the Wireless Controller is connected.
+This is discussed in [Launcher](#launcher).
+If the device isnt connected.
+The menu will not display until it is.*

 ### `/usr/local/bin/controller_menu.sh`
 ```bash
 #!/bin/bash